 For example, coffee brand Detour released a dedicated holiday blend last year, complete with holiday branding and Christmas-inspired flavors.

 Bundle products into gift packs for the holiday season, update packaging with festive add-ons like To/From tags or ribbons, and add gift wrapping as an option right on the product page or checkout.
 Everyday products from your core collection can generate new interest when bundled as a holiday combo and sold as gifts.

 For example, gift shop Friends NYC packaged up a selection of candles and accessories to create a holiday gift pack for the candle obsessed.

 3. Offer digital gift cards

-Digital gift cards can be added to any store at any time of year.
+If you are looking for a new holiday business idea or product, but lack time, digital gift cards might be the answer.
+They can be added to any store at any time of year.
 You can easily update the design to reflect the season and promote these as last-minute gift ideas to your customers.
 Consider featuring them prominently on your site and at the top of gift-giving collections.
 Promote them on social media after your shipping deadline has passed to keep holiday sales flowing until Christmas Eve.

 4. Create holiday collections